geotools/geotools/docs/user/library/jdbc/spatialite.rst

 .. note::

-   This plugin uses internal versions of both SQLite (3.7.2) and SpatialLite (2.4.0).
+   This plugin uses internal versions of both SQLite (3.7.2) and SpatiaLite (2.4.0).
    Therefore the plugin is only capable of accessing databases that are compatible with these versions.